Dan Senor

 Daniel Samuel Senor (/ˈsiːnər/; born November 6, 1971) is an American columnist, writer, and political adviser.
 He was chief spokesman for the Coalition Provisional Authority in Iraq and senior foreign policy adviser to U.S. presidential candidate Mitt Romney during the 2012 election campaign.
-A frequent news commentator and contributor to The Wall Street Journal, he is co-author of the book Start-up Nation: The Story of Israel's Economic Miracle (2009) and The Genius of Israel: The Surprising Resilience of a Divided Nation in a Turbulent World (2023).
+A frequent news commentator and contributor to The Wall Street Journal, he is co-author, along with Saul Singer, of the book Start-up Nation: The Story of Israel's Economic Miracle (2009) and The Genius of Israel: The Surprising Resilience of a Divided Nation in a Turbulent World (2023).

 Early life and education

 Senor was born in Utica, New York, and grew up in Toronto, Ontario, the youngest of four children.
 His father, Jim, worked for Israel Bonds; his mother, Helen, was from Košice, now in Slovakia, where she and her mother hid from the Slovak Nazi collaborators during the Holocaust.
 Helen Senor's father was murdered at the Auschwitz concentration camp.
 After the war, Helen and her mother fled to Paris, then via New York to Montreal.
 Senor said that his mother's post-Holocaust trauma "was very heavy for us growing up".
-Senor graduated from Forest Hill Collegiate Institute and then studied at the University of Western Ontario before moving onto Hebrew University and Harvard Business School.
+Senor graduated from Forest Hill Collegiate Institute.

+He studied at the University of Western Ontario and earned a Bachelor of Arts (BA) in history.
+He moved onto Hebrew University of Jerusalem to complete a one-year international study program as part of his undergraduate years.
+He earned a Master of Business Administration (MBA) from Harvard Business School.